 Cost: 3 signficant

 The school’s major blast.
-In terms of damage, it’s exactly the same as the minor blast, up to and including dealing hand-to-hand damage.
-The advantage is that, one, you can trigger up to six bullets in one go; two, the spell handles aiming for you; and three, you don’t need to pay extra to shoot out of someone else’s gun.
+It’s very similar to the minor blast, up to and including dealing hand-to-hand damage.
+The advantage is that, one, you can trigger up to six bullets (and six hand-to-hand damage rolls) in one go; two, bullets will automatically aim towards your target; and three, you don’t need to pay extra to shoot out of someone else’s gun.

 Odyssean Trick Shot